Skip to content

 appendOpen(table, columns, options?)

 Opens a lightweight append session.
-By default native APPEND open/data/close is enabled.
+By default native APPEND open/data/close is enabled, and successful native writes do not produce per-chunk responses.

 const stream = await conn.appendOpen('sensor_log', [